CyrilleMesue/cyrillemesue.github.io/index.md

 comments: true
 ---

 Hello, my name is Cyrille.
-I am from the south west region of Cameroon,bit currently residing in Istanbul, Turkey.
-I major in Bioengineering in the Chemical and Metallurgical Faculty of Yıldız Technical University, Istanbul.
+I am  Bioengineering Student at Yildiz Technical University.
+As an aspiring Bioengineer, I aim to utilize machine learning, Medical Imaging and Bioengineering techniques to make a positive impact in global healthcare.
+I enjoy gathering, organizing and analyzing information, working in groups and contributing to project strategies.
+I'm also interested in the application of computational biology and Systems Biology in the field of Pathology.

 Through this site, I hope to meet and raise a community of individuals who will offer each other the opportunity to learn and grow.
 While my main focus is in Biomedical research, I am opening to learning new things as I believe that knowledge is the best food for our brains.
+I value your comments more than any thing as my primary goal is to learn.

-I will use this platform for my blogs and to showcase some of my works and I believe I will learn a lot through your comments.
+Through this portfolio site, I will share with you some the courses I have taken, interesting books(Probably make summaries), Some data science tutorials, especially those that gave me headache and any other information I think is worth sharing.